Research

 Abstract:

 We investigate how endogenous rigidities inhibit efficient physical capital reallocation.
 We focus on the role of contract duration - a classic example of an adjustment rigidity.
 We argue that when agents choose to sign longer contracts in booms when asset markets are thin, they generate a contracting externality which further reduces available capacity and amplifies market thinness.
 This causes equilibrium contracts to be inefficiently long in booms and impedes the adjustment of these markets to shocks.
-We develop an equilibrium dynamic matching framework with booms and busts where agents search and choose how long to match for.
+We develop an equilibrium dynamic matching framework with booms and busts, where agents search and choose for how long to match.
 We apply the framework to the market for containership leasing contracts, an important part of the supply chain.
-We (i) find substantial misallocation from the contracting externality, particularly in the transition after an aggregate shock (ii) quantify implications for the billions of dollars spent on industrial policy in the industry.Industrial Policies and Innovation: Evidence from the Global Automobile Industry
+We quantify misallocation in the decentralized equilibrium and find it is particularly substantial in the transition after an aggregate shock.
+We also quantify implications for the significant resources devoted to industrial policy in this setting.Drive Down the Cost: Learning by Doing and Government Policy in the Electric Vehicle Battery Industry

-with Panle Jia Barwick, Hyuk-soo Kwon, Shanjun Li, and Yucheng Wang, 2024.
+with Panle Jia Barwick, Hyuk-soo Kwon and Shanjun Li, 2025

 Abstract: